Seminole Hard Rock Hotel & Casino Hollywood: Casino

 The current casino layout covers over 140000 sqft featuring slot machines and various table games including blackjack, baccarat, mini baccarat, Pai Gow poker, Let It Ride and three card poker.
-The casino does not have live craps and roulette, although there are electronic versions of those games available.
+In June 2023, the State of Florida and the Seminole Tribe entered into another gaming compact authorizing live Crap and Roulette gambling, live sports betting, as well as allowing for additional expansion of two more properties in Hollywood, Florida.
 As of June 2018, the poker room is located in a former ballroom area, relocated from its prior venue due to ongoing construction work.

 Blackjack is the most popular card game in the United States and was an addition to the casino.
 In a deal valued at $1.1 billion, former Governor Charlie Crist gave the Seminole Tribe a license for blackjack in its casinos.
 In exchange, The Seminole Tribe loaned the State of Florida $1.1 billion over the course of two years.
 On July 3, 2008, the Florida Supreme Court ruled that the governor's agreement was unconstitutional, but table games continue to operate because the Federal Department of the Interior approved the now-invalid pact with the state.
 The addition of blackjack to the Hard Rock casinos in Hollywood and Tampa gave credibility to its claim of being a major gambling destination.

 Entertainment

 Hard Rock Live

-Hard Rock Live is a 7,000 seat multi-purpose theater, which opened on October 25, 2019 with a concert by Maroon 5.
-The theater replaced a 5,500 seat arena (razed in March 2018 as part of the property-wide expansion) of the same name, which hosted different types of events including musical acts, comedians, boxing and other smaller events, along with a residency by Billy Joel.
+Hard Rock Live is a 7,000 seat multi-purpose theater, which opened on October 25, 2019, with a concert by Maroon 5.
+The theater replaced a 5,500-seat arena (razed in March 2018 as part of the property-wide expansion) of the same name, which hosted different types of events including musical acts, comedians, mixed martial arts, boxing and other smaller events, along with a residency by Billy Joel.
 During construction of the new theater, events were held at the temporary 3,500 seat Hard Rock Event Center, which hosted acts including Britney Spears on her Piece of Me Tour.

 Miss Universe 2020

-The 69th edition of the Miss Universe competition, was held on May 16, 2021 at the Seminole Hard Rock Hotel & Casino where Zozibini Tunzi of South Africa crowned her successor Andrea Meza of Mexico at the end of the event.
+The 69th edition of the Miss Universe competition, was held on May 16, 2021, at the Seminole Hard Rock Hotel & Casino where Zozibini Tunzi of South Africa crowned her successor Andrea Meza of Mexico at the end of the event.

 Notable incidents

 Model Anna Nicole Smith, who was staying at the resort, died in her hotel suite on February 8, 2007.
-An autopsy ruled her death was caused by an accidental drug overdose from prescription drugs.
+An autopsy ruled her death was caused by an "accidental drug overdose" from prescription drugs.